Whose consent is required?

 Where the person to be adopted turns 18 before the adoption order is made, the consents listed above are not required (s 33(7) Adoption Act).

-An adoption order cannot be made unless the wishes of the child have been considered.
-The child must receive counselling from an approved counsellor, who provides a written report to the court.
-Allowance is made for the age and understanding of the child (s 14).
+An adoption order shall not be made by the court unless the wishes of the child have been considered, as far as practicable (s 14).
+The child must receive counselling from an approved counsellor at least 28 days before an adoption order is made; the counsellor provides a written report to the court.
+These requirements do not apply if the court is satisfied that counselling is inappropriate, considering the child’s age and understanding.

 A number of requirements must be met before consent to adoption can be given (s 35 Adoption Act; reg 17 Adoption Regulations).
 These requirements ensure that parents are adequately informed of the effect of adoption, and of other options, and of their rights if they change their minds after giving consent.
 The requirements are as follows.

-1 The parent wishing to give consent must receive counselling from an approved counsellor.
+1 A parent wishing to give consent to relinquish their child for adoption must receive counselling from an approved counsellor (as defined by s 5 Adoption Act).

 2 The counsellor must provide the parent with written notices about alternatives to adoption, family support services that might prevent the need for adoption, the availability of the child’s original birth certificate both before and after adoption, procedures for giving consent, withdrawing consent, and extending the period for withdrawing consent.
-For more details, see Information for Parents Considering Adoption of their Child (2008), available from adoption and permanent care services (Victorian adoption services for addresses and telephone numbers).
+For more details, see Information for Parents Considering Adoption of their Child (2008), available from adoption and permanent care services (see “Contacts”).

-3 Consent cannot be given until the child is at least 14 days old.
-It must be given in the presence of an adoption counsellor and a court official (s 42).
+3 Consent cannot be given until a child is at least 14 days old (s 42 Adoption Act).
+Consent must be given in the presence of an adoption counsellor and witnessed by a prescribed official of the court (reg 15 Adoption Regulations).

 The parent of an Aboriginal child may sign an adoption consent that includes a condition that the child must be placed within the Aboriginal community or with a family approved by an Aboriginal agency.
 The consent can also specify conditions for access by the parent, relatives of the child, and members of the Aboriginal community (ss 50, 59 Adoption Act).